FAANG/dcc-metadata/docs/faang_analysis_metadata.md

 So this hypothetical example represents a liver H3K27ac ChIP-Seq experiment for the Roslin's first Sheep sample using the FAANG v3 peak calling pipeline on the Sheep Assembly OAR_v3.1

 Further guidance can be found on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+Archive+Submission+guidelines).

+### Analysis metadata requirements

+Requirements are laid out like this:

+ * `attribute name` (*data type*) a brief description

+The details of data types can be found [here](faang_data_type.md).
+The metadata & data sharing (M&DS) group will seek guidance from the bioinformatics and data analysis (B&DA) group on what needs to be recorded here for each analysis type.

+### faang

+Required:

+These following elements must always be present in any experiment metadata

+ * `project` (*text*) project name - this should always be 'FAANG'.
+This will allow the FAANG Data Coordination Centre (DCC) to identify FAANG analyses
+ * `assay type` (*ontology term*) The type of experiment analysis data was derived from.
+This should be one of the following terms:
+    * ATAC-seq
+    * ChIP-seq
+    * CAGE-seq
+    * DNase-Hypersensitivity seq
+    * HiC
+    * methylation profiling by high throughput sequencing
+    * microRNA profiling by high throughput sequencing
+    * RNA-seq of total RNA
+    * RNA-seq of coding RNA
+    * RNA-seq of non coding RNA
+    * transcription profiling by high throughput sequencing
+    * WGS

+Optional:
+ * `Secondary project` (*text*) State the secondary project(s), multiple allowed.
+If your secondary project is not in the list, please contact the faang-dcc helpdesk to have it added.
+If your project uses the FAANG data portal project slices (https://data.faang.org/projects) then this field is required to ensure that your data appears in the data slice.
+Currently allowed values:
+    * AQUA-FAANG
+    * GENE-SWitCH
+    * BovReg